TmmmmmR/keycloak-training/lab3/README.md

 Just as you can configure what information Keycloak returns in the ID token through client scopes and protocol mappers, you can also configure what information is returned in the UserInfo endpoint.
 Further, you can control what information is returned to the client that is invoking the UserInfo endpoint, and not the client that obtained the access token.
 This means that if a single access token is sent to two separate resource servers, they may see different information in the UserInfo endpoint for the same access token.

 Let's try to add some custom information to the UserInfo endpoint.
 This time, instead of using a client scope, we'll add a protocol mapper directly to the client.
 Open the Keycloak Admin Console, then under clients locate the oidc-playground client.
+Click on **Client Scope** > **Dedicated scopes** > **Configure new mapper** and choose
-Click on **Mappers**, then click on **Create**, and fill in the form with the following values:
+**Hardcoded claim**, and fill in the form with the following values:

 - **Name**: myotherclaim
 - **Mapper Type**: Hardcoded claim